Kapie77/obscure-text-tool/README.md

 * trailers are automatically preserved during a rebuild

 ## (PC)
-O Obscure 1 usa .dip e o Obscure 2 usa .dic (texture dictionaries).
-Ambos armazenam múltiplas texturas com mipmaps, mas diferem principalmente em endianness e ordem de canais de cor.
+Obscure 1 uses .dip files, and Obscure 2 uses .dic files (texture dictionaries).
+Both store multiple textures with mipmaps, but they differ mainly in endianness and color channel order.

 ### .dic
 **Features**